 As explained by the federal government’s Internet for All website, the Broadband, Equity, Access, and Deployment (BEAD) program, “provides $42.45 billion to expand high-speed Internet access by funding planning, infrastructure deployment and adoption programs.”

-The bill is meant to modernize communities that are falling behind due to lackluster Internet infrastructure.
+The bill is meant to modernize communities that are falling behind due to lackluster Internet infrastructure to create more accessibility nationwide.
 Grants are accessible to state and territory governments and to be applied to rural neighborhoods.

 Who is Eligible for BEAD Grants?

 The grant, “supports infrastructure deployment, mapping, and adoption,” for high-speed Internet in unserved locations (with no access to 25/3 Mbps Internet speeds) and underserved locations (with no access to 100/20 Mbps Internet speeds.)

 Applications were to be filed at the state (or territory) level by August 15, 2022.
 States and territories are expected to work in tandem with local governments to implement the funds in an effective way.